 I’ve always wanted to join a cooking class so it was with great anticipation as I awaited the day for my first cooking class at ABC Cooking Studio!
 The brightly lit, open concept kitchen made the place a conducive teaching and learning environment.
 I liked that each class is kept small so that participants have more dedicated time and attention from the coaches.
 We made Salmon Futomaki Roll and Chicken Teriyaki.

-I’m sure many of you know by now that Japan’s popular ABC Cooking Studio has opened one in Singapore, so if you’re interested to learn how to cook but don’t want to have to shout your questions from the back of a large class size (coz paiseh and cannot see), why not give ABC Cooking Studio Singapore a try?
+I’m sure many of you know by now that Japan’s popular ABC Cooking Studio has opened one in Singapore at Takashimaya, so if you’re interested to learn how to cook but don’t want to have to shout your questions from the back of a large class size (coz paiseh and cannot see), why not give ABC Cooking Studio Singapore a try?
 They provide trial lessons too, so call to make your reservation today!
 (Tel: 6694-6104).

 Exploring Nihonbashi in A Summer Yukata